jwater7/docker-alpine-supervisor-python-nodejs/README.md

 Alpine container running supervisord

 This is a standard/simple alpine image (following the latest releases) with supervisor installed and configured to read config files in a .d directory and run in no-daemon mode.
 The web interface is also enabled and open by default.

+You can open up port 9001 for remote admin